what-is-a-primilary-hearing

 Get Assistance Seeking a Teaching Certificate by Getting the Legal Advice that You Need

 A criminal offense may threaten your ability to obtain a teaching or educator certificate.
 As a result, you must take certain actions to put yourself in the best position possible to apply for and obtain the certificate you seek.
 You also can contest a determination that you are ineligible to receive a teaching certificate.
 Therefore, you should not hesitate to get legal assistance if you find yourself in this situation.
-Contact a Texas teaching certificate defense attorney immediately if you anticipate receiving or do receive a denial of your application for a teaching certificate due to your criminal background.
+Contact a Texas teaching certificate defense lawyer immediately if you anticipate receiving or do receive a denial of your application for a teaching certificate due to your criminal background.

 Call or text (512) 476-5757 or complete a Case Evaluation form